SebKrantz/collapse/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a resubmission (the 3rd one, original submission was on 13.01.2020).
 In this version I have:

+* Implemented some minor improvements and fixed some typos compared to the 2nd resubmission of 02.02.2020.
+Please get back to me considering this submission, you have not responded to the submission of 02.02.

-* Only listed the main authors ('aut'/citation) of data.table and Rcpp as 'ctb' to my package as suggested by Uwe.
+* Only listed the main authors ('aut'/citation) of data.table and Rcpp as 'ctb' to my package as suggested by Uwe Ligges in a response to the first resubmission from 18.01.2020.

-* Properly implemented an options(warn = -1) using on.exit.
+* Properly implemented a remaining options(warn = -1) in recode_replace.R using on.exit.

 * Removed a commented-out \dontrun{} call in documentation (GGDS10S.Rd).
 (The first example in GGDS10S.Rd is still wrapped in \dontrun{} because it uses non-suggested packages and generates a runtime note on R CMD check)

 * Placed some examples in collapse-package.Rd which were in \dontrun{} before in \donttest{}, to avoid a example runtime note.